-30. Ground the tower, switch box, and guy anchors with the copper-clad ground rods and hardware provided in the tower hardware kit.
+- 29. Ground the tower, switch box, and guy anchors with the copper-clad ground rods and special hardware provided in the tower hardware kit.
 If the rods cannot be driven in the full 2.5m (8 ft), it is advisable to drive extra rods and connect them.
 Another strategy for grounding in rocky soil is to lay the rods horizontal in a trench.
-No matter what grounding bar orientation is used, it is important to have the rods in moist soil for effective grounding.

-NOTE: When assembling and installing the tower and turbine, as well as during the grounding process and commissioning and inspection of the tower and turbine, all state, federal, and local codes and regulations shall be followed.
+No matter what grounding bar orientation is used, it is important to have the rods in moist soil for effective grounding. - NOTE: When assembling and installing the tower and turbine, as well as during the grounding process and commissioning and inspection of the tower and turbine, all state, federal, and local codes and regulations shall be followed.

-If there is some reason why the installer prefers to erect (and fully secure) the tower before installing the turbine, it can be done.
-The tower wiring cable should be installed and secured to the tower, and the furling cable should be strung in place and temporarily tied to the tower before the tower is erected.
+If there is some reason why the installer prefers to erect (and fully secure) the tower before installing the turbine (such as the installation of a 160' tower), it can be done.
+The tower wiring cable should be installed and secured to the top section of tower.
 The turbine should then be installed as follows: